nathkha/Monopoly-Centrale/README.md

 mortgage(player) -> When a player runs out of money, to get money back, they can put a mortgage on their properties.
 This function only triggers when players can't pay another player.

+Class Case:
+This class is divided into several subclasses
+In general, the class case have several parameters: name,index,info.
+We decide to create subclasses because all the classes don't have the same purpose, parameters.
+In Street, we added the rent, number of houses, number of hotels, the color and owner.
+In Chance, we can keep the same parameters than Class.

+Class Cards:
+The cards correspond to the Chance and Community chest card, each of them are stored in a list.
+The method recognize(card,player), recognize which type of card it is then the action (receive, go or pay) and the amount or the location the player due or have to go.

+To pick a card, we created the function pick_a_random_card.
+To copy the randomness of the real game, we pick our card randomly through a list.